3.20 Provisions, contingent liabilities and contingent assets

 The company is engaged in development of CGD Network in the Geographical Areas of Greater Noida from the year 2005.
 For undertaking these activities, NOCs from the Authority were obtained after paying one time restoration charges and committing due compliance with all terms & conditions of the NOCs.
 Since 2005, the company has been actively engaged in laying pipelines for supllying Natural Gas in Greater Noida.
 In the Financial Year 2016-17, the company received a demand letter from Greater Noida Authority amounting to H 10.13 crore for payment of lease rent in respect of the pipelines already laid in Greater Noida.
 The demand from Greater Noida authority included annual lease rent with 10% escalation in every year and penal interest @18% thereon.
 The demand was further increased to H 22.29 crore by Greater Noida Authority in June 2019.

 The rationality of the demand for annual lease rents, escalations and penal interest was looked into by the Company by obtaining expert legal opinion in this regard and demand for lease rent was not found legally tenable.
-Hence, the matter in respect of the aforementioned demands was taken up by the Company with Greater Noida Authority for waiver and a
+Hence, the matter in respect of the aforementioned demands was taken up by the Company with Greater Noida Authority for waiver and a letter in this regard was submitted with the Greater Noida Authority in November 2019.
+Subsequent to this, the Greater Noida Authority has not further pursued the matter with IGL till date.

-(f) Apart from those disclosed above, the Company has certain ongoing litigations involving customers, vendors and employees.
+(e) Apart from those disclosed above, the Company has certain ongoing litigations involving customers, vendors and employees.
 Based on legal advice of in house legal team, the management believes that no material liability will devolve on the Company in respect of these litigations.

 2 Demand raised by Goods and Service tax (GST) authorities

-During the financial year 19-20, the Company had received a demand cum show cause notice from the GST authorities for an amount of H 19.55 crores (previous year H 19.55 crores) in respect of financial year 2014-15, 2015-16, 2016-17 and from April 2017 to June 2017 wherein it has been alleged by the aforementioned authorities that the Company has incorrectly availed cenvat credit on the purchases made by the Company and has not paid service tax on certain other services.
+(i) During the financial year 19-20, the Company had received a demand cum show cause notice from the GST authorities for an amount of H19.55 crores (previous year H 19.55 crores) in respect of financial year 2014-15, 2015-16, 2016-17 and from April 2017 to June 2017 wherein it has been alleged by the aforementioned authorities that the Company has incorrectly availed cenvat credit on the purchases made by the Company and has not paid service tax on certain other services.
+The Company has filed the responses to the demand cum show cause notice and is of the view that such demand is not tenable.
+Accordingly, no provision has been made for the demand so raised.
+During financial year 2023-24, department has confirmed the demand against the company, against which company has filled an appeal before the Honorable CESTAT and deposited an amount of INR 1.47 crores as pre-deposit.

-4 During the financial year 18-19 and financial year 22-23, GAIL (India) Limited has raised the following claims against the Company in relation to the allocation and actual utilisation of domestic gas amounting to :
+4 During the financial year 18-19 and financial year 22-23, GAIL (India) Limited has raised the following claims against the

-- H 0.01 crores (previous year H 0.01 crores) post reconciliation of the computation performed by the Company and GAIL (India) Limited; and
+- H0.01 crores (previous year H0.01 crores) post reconciliation of the computation performed by the Company and GAIL (India) Limited; and

 36 Bank guarantees